 A definitive list of roles outside GRC?
 Impossible right now, although Lesley Carhart (@hacks4pancakes) has done an incredible starter for 10 on her blog.
 There will be more valuable diversity insights if we do more of that, and get better at defining what makes us good at roles.
 We’ve struggled because it keeps evolving, and responsibilities can be split 100 ways, each way easily constituting a full-time job with distinctive skills.
 By contrast, in smaller firms, all that can coalesce round a couple of blokes employed to ‘do security’.

 Would I have taken a more direct route had the opportunity arisen?
-Maybe, but I do remember feeling IT and security was the preserve of boys who started coding before their voices broke.
+Maybe, but I do remember feeling IT and security was the preserve of boys who started to code before their voices broke.
 A world I assumed (in the absence of other evidence), I was excluded from before the career choice ever occurred to me…and I’m not alone in that perception.
 The only reason I’m where I am right now is because an IT helpdesk recruited on potential not experience.

 How impactful is a lack female tech role models and peers?